 Gang-related and inappropriate symbols.
 Some symbolic tattoos can be perceived as offensive or inappropriate in certain situations, leading to the decision to have them removed.
 Ilario came to NAAMA to remove a swastika on his wrist from being in the army, a tattoo he’s regretted ever since.

-Our SECOND CHANCES programme gives access to our safe, fast and effective tattoo removal services to those looking to remove tattoos with gang and hate symbols, radiotherapy or from relationships that belong in the past.
+Our SECOND CHANCES program gives access to our safe, fast and effective tattoo removal services to those looking to remove tattoos with gang and hate symbols, radiotherapy or from relationships that belong in the past.

 If you or someone you know has tattoos that are triggering or that take away confidence instead of inspiring it, we’re here to help.